 | Cost | Lower | Higher — Q+T premium |

-When N80-1 is the right choice: For straightforward onshore sweet wells under 2,500 metres with standard load cases, N80-1 delivers the required mechanical performance at lower cost.
-Most wells in West Africa and South America drilling to moderate depth on sweet reservoirs use N80-1 for production and intermediate strings.
+When N80-1 is correct: For straightforward onshore sweet wells under 2,500 metres with standard load cases, N80-1 delivers the required mechanical performance at lower cost.
+Most wells in West African onshore programmes and South American land drilling at moderate depth use N80-1 for production and intermediate strings without issues.

 Chemical Composition